rbCAS/rbcas.github.com/docs/configuration/index.md

       fullname: "displayname_database_column"
 {% endhighlight %}

-In this example, we chose `my_company_ldap` as our unique identifier.
+In this example, we chose `my_user_database` as our unique identifier.
 CASino will search for users in the `users` table. `username` contains the username whereas `password` contains the password.
 The authenticator supports [Unix crypt style](http://www.kernel.org/doc/man-pages/online/pages/man3/crypt.3.html#NOTES) stored passwords.
 Supported algorithms are salted MD5, salted SHA256 and SHA512 as well as the recommended bcrypt algorithm.

 ### Parameters
 These are the default parameters, that you can overwrite within the `config/cas.yml`: